 Teaching the Whole Student

-Staff are not expected to diagnose a student’s situation, but are asked to recognize when a student is in trouble and to connect them to appropriate resources.
-Staff may need to call 911 or campus police if a student is a threat to himself or others, or staff may just need to provide redirection or a private meeting if a student is being disruptive in class.
+Faculty and staff are not expected to diagnose a student’s situation, but are asked to recognize when a student is in trouble and to connect them to appropriate resources.
+Faculty and staff may need to call 911 or campus police if a student is a threat to himself or others, or may just need to provide redirection or a private meeting if a student is being disruptive in class.
 A SHARE referral should be made when staff has a concern about a student’s well-being, such as mental health concerns or unmet needs such as housing or food scarcity.
 If there are concerns regarding a student’s academics, a flag in Momentum should be raised.
 Resources such as the Title IX Coordinator (for gender- or sex-based violence or discrimination) and the Counseling Center should be utilized to help support students and provide additional referrals as needed.

 - If you have a concern about student that you are engaging through a virtual environment, calling Campus Police will rarely be necessary unless there is an immediate threat to the student or others.
 This would likely be a direct threat and would actually need the police in the student’s jurisdiction to get involved.
 Therefore, if you are concerned about a student who is off campus, please call 911 and then follow up by submitting a SHARE form to communicate the action taken.

-- Mo’s Cupboard remains accessible daily from 11 am - 1 pm and all student ID cards should still gain access.
-Additionally, students, including those who are not physically on campus, can email firstname.lastname@example.org if there are additional ways the College can support them during this time.
+- Mo’s Cupboard is accessible daily from 11 am - 1 pm and all student ID cards will provide access.
+Additionally, students, including those who are not physically on campus, can email firstname.lastname@example.org if there are additional ways the University can support them.

 - The Counseling Center is open.
-Staff are working remotely and teletherapy services are being provided via video.
-To schedule a teletherapy session, students can call (610-861-1510) or email email@example.com.
-Phone messages and emails are checked during regular business hours (M-F, 8am-4:30pm).
+Staff are in the office and available for in person sessions; however, they have the capacity to work remotely if needed.
+For more information or to make an appointment, students can call (610-861-1510) or email email@example.com.
 In a crisis or emergency, please contact Campus Police (if on campus) or call 911.
 Students are also encouraged to follow the Counseling Center on Facebook (https://www.facebook.com/MoravianCC/) or Instagram (https://www.instagram.com/moraviancounseling/) and sign up for their announcement emails by sending a request to firstname.lastname@example.org.

-- SHARE continues to receive and respond to reports and has been meeting on its typical schedule.
+- SHARE receives and responds to reports on a regular schedule.
 Reports can be submitted using this form.
-Since many students are off campus at this time, it would be helpful when submitting a report to note what modes of contact have been made with the student. (in-person, video, phone, email, etc.).
 Please remember that the SHARE team is not an emergency response team.
 Call 911 and/or Campus Police if you believe a student may pose an immediate threat to themselves or others.